jdgillespie91/twads/docs/tutorial/api.rst

 Stats
 -----

 The last available function is :samp:`get_stats`.
 A word of warning before using this function; as with the other requests listed here, this function sends multiple requests to the Twitter Ads API.
-Compartively though, this sends significantly more[#]_.
+Comparatively though, this sends significantly more [#]_.
 Further, Twitter have put rate limiting in place against this resource so it's necessary to sleep at times.
 As such, it's definitely worth specifying :samp:`account_ids` initially and easing this constraint as you grow more comfortable with the function.

 ::